Marielayne/Paint_Game_Repo/README.md

 **3. Maintainability:**
 - The GUI should use classes for efficient storage and calling of functions and attributes and to allow future expansion,
 - Quiz data shall be stored externally to allow easy future updates without interaction with main GUI code,
-- The GUI code should be modular to allow readability and and more efficient processing.
+- The GUI code should be modular to allow readability and more efficient processing.

 **4. Portability:**
-- The GUI should work on both Mac IOS and Windows IOS,
+- The GUI should work on both Mac OS and Windows OS,
 - The system should rely on standard Python libraries (including Tkinter, csv, os, random and re) for ease of use for future developers and to encourage longevity.

 #### GUI Framework with Figma